Top

 Widely regarded as the “godfather of AI,” Hinton shared the prize with John J. Hopfield of Princeton University for foundational discoveries and inventions that enable machine learning with artificial neural networks.

-Hinton said he was “flabbergasted” at the honour.
+Hinton said he was “flabbergasted” at the honour as messages poured in from around the world.

 Hinton and Hopfield are credited with wielding tools from physics to advance basic research in the field.
 Specifically, Hopfield created an associative memory that can store and reconstruct images in data, while Hinton invented a way to find properties in data and perform tasks such as identifying specific elements in pictures.